Nigel G Wilcox

 12.07.18 Another day, the weather feels a little cooler and much bearable than the last couple of weeks, 11:15am and nothing so far...re-bonnet delivery.
 So, I have telephoned Dan, at Go Eco to chase the couriers up, let's see if he can do anything?
 This project has now had it's deadlines setback around two weeks; as the car is stored off site.
 There is also the lack of availability of people to cover or monitor delivery, as they are getting on with their lives and other jobs.
 Leaving me twiddling my thumbs whilst waiting to receive the goods and unable to work on the vehicle due to its location, pending parts.
 Another setback will be my main current E39 BMW is due an MOT Friday...unable to do prep. work on that.

 It seems the courier TNT has contracted out to Parcel2Go.
 Parcel2Go had not bothered to rescan the item after the return to depot, their blunder, also placing the item on the wrong van.
-GoEco, TNT are not happy, Dan even emailed me pictures of the resprayed bonnet, just to try and give us reassurances, hopefully he can sort out their blunder this evening on the way home from his work.
-He suggested he would visit the local depot to try and sort the problem out:
+GoEco, TNT are not happy, Dan even emailed me pictures of the resprayed bonnet, just to try and give me reassurances, hopefully he can sort out their blunder this evening on the way home from his work.
+He suggested he would visit the local depot to try and sort out this problem:

 click